1989 Brazilian Grand Prix: Race report

-At the start, Nicola Larini was disqualified for an illegal start.
+The race was due to begin at 13:00 local time.
+Before the race the temperature was measured at 106 F. At the start, Nicola Larini was disqualified for an illegal start.
 Mansell became the first man since Mario Andretti in 1971 to win on his Formula One debut for Ferrari, a feat that was not matched until Kimi Räikkönen won for Ferrari at the 2007 Australian Grand Prix.
 It was also the first race ever to be won by a car with a semi-automatic gearbox.
 Mansell cut his hands on the trophy following the race.
-He was joined on the podium by McLaren's Alain Prost and March's Maurício Gugelmin, making his first appearance on the podium.
+Mansell had lacked confidence in the new V12-powered Ferrari's reliability, and as such had booked a flight home which was due to depart at 16:30.
+He was joined on the podium by McLaren's Alain Prost and March's Maurício Gugelmin, making his first and only appearance on the podium.
 Johnny Herbert, still recovering from his horrifying Formula 3000 crash at Brands Hatch six months earlier, finished 4th on his Formula 1 debut for Benetton, 1.123 seconds behind Gugelmin and 7.748 seconds in front of teammate Alessandro Nannini who finished 6th.

-The hard luck of the story of the race was Arrows driver Derek Warwick.
-There was a problem fitting a rear wheel during his second stop for tyres which lost him over 25 seconds.
-He eventually finished in fifth place, less than 18 seconds behind Mansell suggesting that the pit stop may have cost Warwick and Arrows their maiden Grand Prix victories.
+The hard luck of the story of the race was undoubtedly Arrows driver Derek Warwick.
+After his first tyre stop which lasted 18 seconds (a normal stop for the time was around 6–8 seconds) and dropped him from 3rd to 8th, there was another problem fitting a rear wheel during his second stop for tyres, a problem which Warwick himself compounded by actually stalling the Arrows-Ford as he tried to leave his pit, all of which resulted in a stop of around 25 seconds.
+He eventually finished in fifth place, less than 18 seconds behind Mansell suggesting that the two long pit stops where he was stationary for almost 30 seconds longer than had the stops been trouble free, may have cost Warwick and Arrows their maiden Grand Prix victory.